cometdigitalagency/flutter_testing/README.md

 # flutter_testing

-This is s starter project for flutter testing example
+This is a finished project for flutter testing example

 ## Installation